ngandrass/moodle-quiz_archiver/docs/installation/archiveworker.md

     Please note that changing this setting will **only affect newly created archives**.
 Existing archives will remain unchanged.

+### PDF/A compliant exports

+By default any attempts are rendered to PDF file and then converted into a `PDF/A-3b` compliant format.
+If you want to disable PDF/A conversion, you can do so by setting the `QUIZ_ARCHIVER_PDFA_CONVERSION` environment variable to `False`.

 ### Proxy Servers